Configuration Reference

 "term": "context bar",

-"definition": "The horizontal bar above the input area containing Audience, Doc Type, Mode, and Prompt Library selectors."
+"definition": "The horizontal bar above the input area containing the Mode, Audience, Doc Type, and Framework selectors."

 }